This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The ACCC also has the power to commence representative proceedings on behalf of a group that has suffered loss or damage as a result of cartel conduct.

 A limitation of six years applies to all civil actions for cartel conduct, starting from the point in time at which the cause of action accrues.
-While it is not settled law in Australia, arguably, the cause of action only accrues, and the loss or damage is only suffered, when the claimant becomes aware of the cartel.9
+While it is not settled law in Australia, arguably, the cause of action only accrues, and the loss or damage is only suffered, when the claimant becomes aware of the cartel.10

 While there have, as yet, been no private actions that have continued to the award of damages (that is, not settled), in recent years there has been an increase in class action litigation over cartel conduct.
 Class actions have tended to follow ACCC investigations, as there is no restriction on private actions against parties who have been subject to criminal or civil enforcement proceedings.

-Findings of fact in enforcement proceedings can in some circumstances be admissible as prima facie evidence of those facts in private proceedings.
+Findings of fact in ACCC enforcement proceedings can in some circumstances be admissible as prima facie evidence of those facts in private proceedings.

 Representative actions are ‘opt-out’ and there is a presumption that litigation will continue on a representative basis unless the respondent establishes that it would be inappropriate for claims to be pursued in this way.
 Proceedings to recover damages following ACCC investigations into the air cargo cartel remain ongoing.

-In September 2011, the Federal Court approved settlement in a class against chemical manufacturers Bayer and Chemtura for A$1.5 million, with Bayer and Chemtura each paying A$750,000.
-In May 2011, settlement was approved for A$95 million in a class action against cardboard box manufacturers Amcor and Visy, with Amcor having to pay A$63.3 million and Visy having to pay A$31.7 million.10 In October 2006 a class action against vitamin manufacturers was settled for A$30.5 million, following successful civil proceedings brought by the ACCC.
+In September 2011, the Federal Court approved settlement in a class action against chemical manufacturers Bayer and Chemtura for A$1.5 million, with Bayer and Chemtura each paying A$750,000.
+In May 2011, settlement was approved for A$95 million in a class action against cardboard box manufacturers Amcor and Visy, with Amcor having to pay A$63.3 million and Visy having to pay A$31.7 million.11 In October 2006 a class action against vitamin manufacturers was settled for A$30.5 million, following successful civil proceedings brought by the ACCC.

 Damages awarded in private proceedings, including representative proceedings, are assessed on a compensatory basis.
 A claimant can only recover the amount of loss or damage suffered by them by reason of the cartel conduct.
 Punitive or exemplary damages are not awarded.